layzer26/AetherFlow/README.md

-# 🌌 ValoCard: Turn-Based Tactical Card Game Backend
+# 🌌 AetherFlow: Turn-Based Tactical Card Game Backend

 ##  Project Overview

-**ValoCard** is a **turn-based card game backend** inspired by the team-based tactics of **Valorant** and the strategic deck mechanics of **Clash of Clans**.
+**AetherFlow** is a **turn-based card game backend** inspired by the team-based tactics of **Valorant** and the strategic deck mechanics of **Clash of Clans**.
 Designed using **Clean Architecture**, the backend prioritizes modularity, testability, and separation of concerns.

 The game is built around players deploying Agents with custom mini-decks to control zones, deploy abilities, plant or defuse spikes, and eliminate opposing forces.
 Gameplay emphasizes **strategy over RNG**.

 The overall essence of the game is planned to be relaxing and strategic.
-I'm hoping to be able to complete the plan with a balance of being able to play slightly distracted while rewarding players that are actively being strategic.
+I'm hoping to complete the design with a balance that allows players to enjoy it casually, while also rewarding deep strategic thinking.
+Ideally, the agent pool will be large enough to minimize repetitive deck selections — although that may evolve as development continues.
-Hoepfully the agent base will be able to be vast enough to minimise the selection of the same agent decks.
-But As this is one of my first ideas, i suppose that may change as time goes on.

 **Incomplete Idea**
-- Still trying to figure out if there will be signals to identify occupation of zones in order to strategise a counter plan
+- Still trying to decide whether zone occupation should generate "signals" that opponents can use to strategize
+- Current thought:
-- Current Thought:  sending signals for information
+   - Agents or zones emit signals for information
-   - abilities can supress certain signals
+   - Some abilities can suppress signals
-   - allow players to restrategise
+   - Signals influence player strategy in real-time
-- Past Thought
+- Past idea:
-   - distribute the map in a way that allows cards to autonomously take space , although this conflicts the idea of turn base, i'm still weighing up the idea to use the clash of clans style of game play or not.
+   - Cards autonomously taking space (Clash of Clans style)
+   - But that may conflict with the turn-based concept — still undecided

 ---

 ##  Game Summary

 * **2 Players:** Attackers vs. Defenders
-* **Each controls \~5 Agents** with unique ability decks
+* **Each controls ~5 Agents** with unique ability decks
-* **Win Conditions:** Eliminate all opponents, plant & detonate spike, defuse spike
+* **Win Conditions:**
+   - Eliminate all enemy agents
+   - Plant and detonate spike
+   - Defuse spike

 ---

 ##  Core Gameplay Entities

 ### Agent

 * `Name`
 * `AgentRole`: Duelist, Controller, Initiator, Sentinel